slackhq/backend-interview-prerequisites/go/README.md

+# WIP - This is not yet ready for use

 # Requirements

 To check that your system can run the backend onsite exercise in Go, run the `setup.sh` script included in this directory (if you're on Windows, run `setup.bat` "currently missing" instead).